brookddd/cse15l-lab-reports/lab1.md

 # **Logging into a Course Specific Account**
 ## 1. Make sure you have VSCode
 Find it on your dock and click on it because it's installed from previous quarters!
+However, if you don't have it, you can go to [VSCode Download](https://code.visualstudio.com/download) and choose your operating system.

 ![vscode](vscode.png)